Gary Vaynerchuk: Definitive Guide to PR and Marketing For Founders and Entrepreneurs

 Work.
 That’s how you get it.

 Forget yesterday, last week, last month, that girl, that boy, that boss, that time.
-Let’s fucking go.
+Let’s go.

-All this looking back is fucking with your neck.
+All this looking back is messing with your neck.

 Most people lack the skill or ability to build multi-million dollar businesses.
 Entrepreneurs find a way out.
 It is not the value of the business in monetary sums that is important, it is the impact it creates in society.
 Impact has to shape society, and that was left to entrepreneurs to do; the risk-takers.